bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 **V3 example**

-This examples uses a checkbox which is created in two steps.
+This example uses a checkbox that is created in two steps.

 1. Create a modifier